May 2019 Market Commentary

-U.S. equity volatility, as measured by the VIX index, continued its downward trend and ended the month at 13.7.
-This marked a 7.2% drop versus February’s month-end level and was far below the index’s long-term average of 19.3.
+U.S. equity volatility, as measured by the VIX index, sharply rose and ended the month at 18.7.
+This marked a +43% rise versus April’s month-end level.
+Despite this sharp increase, the month-end level remained slightly below the index’s long-term average of 19.2.

 Short-Term Market Outlook